goivvy/css/README.md

 It removes all the current CSS files from pages and let's you add two files: one will be inserted in **head** section of HTML, the other will be inserted at the bottom before **</body>**.

+Cut CSS file will be placed at the bottom of the page.

 ![Cut File](https://www.goivvy.com/media/cut-css-example.png)

+Critical CSS file will be placed in **head** section at the top of the page.

 ![Critical File](https://www.goivvy.com/media/critical-css-example.png)